-Trail-grooming capabilities must (M) include:
+Trail-grooming capabilities must include:

-A full width tracked vehicle equipped with a renovator that is hydraulically operated (M);

-An Alpine twin track or equivalent single-track setter (Bachler type molded) (M); and

-A snow renovator or packing pan for use with a snowmobile to improve course conditions when heavy snow arrives at temperatures which preclude the use of a tracked groomer (M)
+- A full width tracked vehicle equipped with a renovator that is hydraulically operated; - An Alpine twin track or equivalent single-track setter (Bachler type molded); and - A snow renovator or packing pan for use with a snowmobile to improve course conditions when heavy snow arrives at temperatures which preclude the use of a tracked groomer important that organizers of large events gain more knowledge of both grooming and salting.
+In late season racing, the OC will be expected to develop a low snow plan which might include the use fertilizer (i.e. 40-0-0) on soft sections of the trail.
+Refer to www.fis-ski.com for FIS Guidelines on Salt application.
+Permissions and expertise are the responsibility of the OC.